 While native creative isn’t a requirement, it serves as a framework for finding new ideas for creative.
 The largest improvements in ad performance often come from testing concepts that are radically different from what you’re currently doing, and using native creative unlocks a whole new category of ideas to try.

-At Hopper, the trend in our CPI looks more like a step function than a curve, where you can clearly see when new creative concepts were introduced.
+At Hopper, using native creative made the trend in our CPI looks more like a step function than a curve, where you can clearly see when new creative concepts were introduced.
 Our portfolio is also more diverse than before, making creative fatigue much easier to avoid.